simpsonlab/simpsonlab.github.io/_posts/2015-05-19-io-performance.md

 ### Software; multithreading

 It's also possible to improve the performance of the seeky workload through software.
 As mentioned before, the file system OS layer and physical layer are highly concurrent, juggling many requests at once and shuffling the order of requests behind the scenes to maximize throughput.
 For a highly seeky workflow like this, it's often possible to make use of this concurrency by launching multiple threads, each sending their read request at the same time, and waiting until completion before launching the next.
 This greatly increases the chance of finding a read request which can be performed quickly, making fuller use of the disk subsystem.
 This significantly increases the complexity of the user software, however, and I won't attempt it for the purposes of this post.

+### Software; turning off OS caching

+A smaller possible gain could be realized, for small sample fractions, by hinting to the operating system not to provide expensive caching that won't be used by the seek-heavy access pattern.
+This can be done by
+[opening the file with O_DIRECT](http://man7.org/linux/man-pages/man2/open.2.html), which  or using [posix_fadvise](https://docs.python.org/dev/library/os.html#os.posix_fadvise) which allows a more flexible method for hinting to the operating system not to bother prefetching or caching, respectively, by passing `POSIX_FADV_RANDOM `and `POSIX_FADV_NOREUSE`.
+However, this is likely only helpful for very small sample fractions, where seeking is already doing pretty well; for moderate sample fractions, the prefetching can actually help (e.g., that downward trend in time taken at around 10%) so I didn't include this in the benchmark.

 ## Conclusion: I/O is Complicated, But Streaming is Pretty Fast